Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-89-titanomachy.md

 ***Warhorse***

-‘Horse was…*calm.*
+‘Horse was...*calm.*

 Not peaceful, fuck no. Every movement, every moment, he killed something.
 Pushed through walls, crushed something, shot something, ended something.
 Every heartbeat accompanied the crunch of splintering bones, the squish of liquefying meat, the tear of breaking metal, the blast of high-velocity gauss rounds.

 But the inside of his mind was tranquil.
 He was able to think, somehow, as action flowed seamlessly and fluidly into action without effort.
 He was able to watch himself never set a foot wrong, never miss a beat, never fail to move *perfectly.*

 He’d been in some vicious brawls in his time.
 He’d faced the Hunters more than most living men.
-They’d come a long way since those early days, they’d grown and changed and *improved* themselves every time…
+They’d come a long way since those early days, they’d grown and changed and *improved* themselves every time...

 But Warhorse was better.
 Far better than them, better than the men alongside him, and *they* were among the very best.